intelligent-control-lab/ModelVerification.jl/docs/src/toolbox_flow.md

     - `init_propagation`: Differentiates between `ForwardProp` and `BackwardProp`.
 If the solver being used employs a forward propagation method, then we start propagating from the input nodes.
 If it employs a backward propagation method, then we start from the output nodes.
     - `init_batch_bound`: Calls `init_bound`, which returns either the input or output geometry representation based on the type of propagation to perform.

-2. The result of the previous function is then used in the `propagate` function.
+2. The result of the previous function is then used in the [`propagate`](@ref) function.
 This function propagates the starting bounds through the model using the specified propagation method, i.e., the solver.
+The `propagate` function acts as the overall logic for propagating the branch through the model and performs the propagation based on the layer operation (linear, ReLU, etc.) and the geometric representation for the bounds.
+The user can add additional layer operators in the `propagate/operators` folder.
+Moreover, the toolbox supports skip connections.
+The `propagate` function returns `batch_bound`, the bound of the output node, and an augmented `batch_info` dictionary with the output bound information added.

 3. Now, `process_bounds` returns the reachable bounds obtained from the `propagate` function.
 Depending on the solver, the reachable bounds may be post-processed to optimized the verification procedure.